fredrkl/rebase_ci_workflow_demo/README.md

 ### What about controlling design decisions?

 Having a reviewer for all pull requests to control design decisions is a bad idea.
 That person quickly becomes a bottleneck and the project slows down.
-Instead, have design sessions before starting on issues and do pair programming.
+Instead, you should have design sessions before starting on issues and do pair programming.